trdischat/ora-syntax/README.md

 ## Installation

-When released, this extension will be available on the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=trdishat.ora-syntax).
+This extension can be installed from the [VS Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=trdischat.ora-template) or downloaded from the [GitHub](https://github.com/trdischat/ora-syntax) repository.

 ## Usage

-The primary use case for this tool is editing the template text as it appears in the OraSettings page.
-The language extension is not designed to directly edit exported Collections or Library Templates, as those are JSON files.
+The primary use case for this tool is editing the template text as it appears in the [OraSettings](https://ora-extension.com/en/ora-settings.htm) page.
+The language extension is not designed to edit exported Collections or Library Templates directly, as those are JSON files.
 To use this extension, copy the text of a template from the OraSettings page into a new text file in your VS Code workspace and use the `.ora-template` file extension when naming the file.
 The file type should be detected and the template text will be highlighted as you edit it.

 ### Syntax Highlighting